awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-ipset.md

 ### Declare an IPSet Resource<a name="aws-resource-guardduty-ipset--examples--Declare_an_IPSet_Resource"></a>

-The following example shows how to declare a `IPSet` resource:
+The following example shows how to declare a GuardDuty `IPSet` resource:

 #### JSON<a name="aws-resource-guardduty-ipset--examples--Declare_an_IPSet_Resource--json"></a>